aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/prereq-config.md

     - `lzaCodeRepositorySource`: This value will be used when deploying the LZA installer CloudFormation stack.
 Ex. `github`
     - `lzaCodeRepositoryOwner`: This value will be used when deploying the LZA installer CloudFormation stack.
 Ex. `awslabs`
     - `lzaCodeRepositoryName`: This value will be used when deploying the LZA installer CloudFormation stack.
 Ex. `landing-zone-accelerator-on-aws`
     - `lzaCodeRepositoryBranch`: This value will be used when deploying the LZA installer CloudFormation stack.
-Ex. `asea-lza-migration`
+Ex. `release/v1.11.0`
     - `managementAccountEmail`: This value will be used when deploying the LZA installer CloudFormation stack.
     - `logArchiveAccountEmail`: This value will be used when deploying the LZA installer CloudFormation stack.
     - `auditAccountEmail`: This value will be used when deploying the LZA installer CloudFormation stack.